mlmyerson/blame-mom/README.md

 ### Web Interface

-Visit the React app (either the Vite dev server during development or the Express server after building) and click "Generate New Headline" to see a random transformed headline.
-Switch to "All Headlines" to load a batch of suitable headlines at once.
+Visit the React app (either the Vite dev server during development or the Express server after building) and use the buttons to fetch data.
+For debugging purposes, the UI simply dumps the headline text, summary, and transformed output in plain text.
+"Generate New Headline" requests one random entry, while "All Headlines" loads a batch.

 ### API Endpoints